chdprimary/htmlcss-practice/README.md

 ```javascript
 duplicate([1,2,3,4,5]); // [1,2,3,4,5,1,2,3,4,5]
 ```
-* What is `"use strict";`? what are the advantages and disadvantages to using it?
-	* Enables strict parsing of javascript.
-Throws more errors, encouraging better coding practices.
-Makes language more stable.
-Many benefits.
-Almost universally agreed to be good.
-	* Disadvantages?
-Libraries using strict mode might not work well with non-strict code.
-Additionally, any errors from incompatibility will fail silently.
 * Create a for loop that iterates up to `100` while outputting **"fizz"** at multiples of `3`, **"buzz"** at multiples of `5` and **"fizzbuzz"** at multiples of `3` and `5`
 * Why is it, in general, a good idea to leave the global scope of a website as-is and never touch it?
 * Why would you use something like the `load` event?
 Does this event have disadvantages?
 Do you know any alternatives, and why would you use those?